Updated: 1/13/2020 | January 13th, 2020

 Lily Allen performing at the end of the festival.
 She closed out the night.
 I spent a long time dancing to her and the ABBA cover band, Bjorn Again.

 Fireworks over the castle.
-Starting at 9pm, they have small fireworks shows to mark each hour, which culminate in a grand 20-minute display at midnight.
+Starting at 9pm, they have small fireworks shows to mark each hour, which culminates in a grand 20-minute display at midnight.
 It was one of most impressive fireworks shows I’ve ever seen.

-Photos by my friend Laurence of Finding the Universe, whose camera and photography skills are better than mine!
+Photos by my friend Laurence from Finding the Universe, whose camera and photography skills are better than mine!

 What I loved about this evening was that Hogmanay had character to it.
 It wasn’t a house party or an overpriced bar.
 It was a multi-day event with day and nighttime activities.
 Hogmanay was something special.
 I felt like I was celebrating a real holiday.

 I’ve enjoyed some amazing New Year’s celebrations in the past, but this event is one for the record books.
 I appreciated the revelry, music, and fireworks, as well as my friends and the camaraderie among strangers, more than any other previous New Year’s party I’ve been to.
 I would definitely make a return trip.